scalar-labs/helm-charts/docs/configure-custom-values-scalardb-cluster.md

           protocol: TCP
 ```

-### SQL configurations (Optional based on your environment)
+### SQL configurations (optional based on your environment)

-If you want to use the SQL feature of ScalarDB Cluster, there is no configuration for custom values files.
-You can use it by setting `scalar.db.sql.enabled=true` in `scalardbCluster.scalardbClusterNodeProperties`.
+To use the SQL feature in ScalarDB Cluster, there is no configuration necessary for custom values files.
+You can use the feature by setting `scalar.db.sql.enabled=true` in `scalardbCluster.scalardbClusterNodeProperties`.

-### Scalar Envoy configurations (Optional based on your environment)
+### Scalar Envoy configurations (optional based on your environment)

-If you want to use ScalarDB Cluster with `indirect` mode, you must enable Envoy as follows.
+To use ScalarDB Cluster with `indirect` mode, you must enable Envoy as follows.

 ```yaml
 envoy:
   enabled: true
 ```

 Also, you must set the Scalar Envoy configurations in the custom values file for ScalarDB Cluster.
-This is because clients need to send requests to ScalarDB Cluster via Scalar Envoy as the load balancer of gRPC requests if you deploy ScalarDB Cluster on a Kubernetes environment with `indirect` mode.
+This is because clients need to send requests to ScalarDB Cluster via Scalar Envoy as the load balancer of gRPC requests if you deploy ScalarDB Cluster in a Kubernetes environment with `indirect` mode.

-For more details on the Scalar Envoy configurations, see [Configure a custom values file for Scalar Envoy](configure-custom-values-envoy.md).
+For more details on Scalar Envoy configurations, see [Configure a custom values file for Scalar Envoy](configure-custom-values-envoy.md).

 ```yaml
 envoy: